-Mindsets are changing when it comes to the benefits of business sustainability.
+Mindsets are changing when it comes to sustainability.
 It’s not just a personal choice anymore - it’s becoming a corporate responsibility.
-When you look around, you’ll notice that more and more businesses are striving to be seen as ‘sustainable’.
+When you look around, you’ll notice that more and more businesses are striving to be seen as ‘environmentally friendly’ - and reaping the benefits of business sustainability in the process.

 Sustainable business practices = More candidates

 Job seekers are drawn to businesses with values that align with their own.
-When the company shows that they are acting responsibly when it comes to their impact on the environment, sustainability is seen as a source of employee pride.
-This is why taking the time to turn your office from mean to green will help you attract and retain the best talent.
+When a company shows that they are acting responsibly when it comes to their impact on the environment, sustainability is seen as a source of employee pride.
+This is why taking the time to turn your office from 'mean' to 'green' will help you attract and retain the best talent.

 Additionally, providing workers with an eco-friendly and green working space shows that the company cares about its employees.
 It suggests that the business cares for the wellbeing of the environment, workspace and staff.

-Implementing eco-friendly office policies help to reduce your business' impact on the environment and improve your staff’s outlook on office life.
-Below are a few sustainable office ideas you can implement to get the ball rolling.
+Implementing eco-friendly office policies helps to reduce your business' impact on the environment and improve your staff’s outlook on office life.
+Below are a few eco-friendly office ideas you can implement today to get the ball rolling and start benefiting from business sustainability.

 1. Cut back on unnecessary office equipment and materials